scality/Zenko/docs/docsource/reference/apis/utapi/utapi_metrics_and_reporting_granularities.rst

 This service is deployed and accessed through a RESTful API that is securely authenticated via HTTPS, on a dedicated web server and port.
-The service is integrated with the S3 Connector IAM policies for access control through the ``utapi:ListMetrics`` policy action.
+The service is integrated with the Zenko IAM policies for access control through the ``utapi:ListMetrics`` policy action.

-To enable access, an IAM policy must first be created that grants permission for the action, after which the policy must be set to the S3 Connector IAM Users or IAM Groups that are permitted to access the service metrics.
+To enable access, an IAM policy must first be created that grants permission for the action, after which the policy must be set to the Zenko IAM Users or IAM Groups that are permitted to access the service metrics.

 .. note::